dbrain/configgymajiggy/README.md

-# Biboop - PIN-based Temporary Data Exchange Service
+# Configgymajiggy - PIN-based Temporary Data Exchange Service

+> ⚠️ **Warning**: Do not use this.
+I only made it public so I could hurt myself and deploy it to some hacky cloud instance easier, previously I was covering my shame by making it private.

-Biboop is a lightweight Rust web service that provides temporary data exchange using short PIN codes.
+Configgymajiggy is a lightweight Rust web service that provides temporary data exchange using short PIN codes.
 It's designed for scenarios where you need to briefly share data between systems without permanent storage.

 ## Features